johnsquibb/php-microframework/README.md

 ## Installation

-`composer require johnsquibb/php-microframework:dev-main`
+`composer create-project johnsquibb/php-microframework:dev-main`

 ## Setup

-Point web server at public directory and modify the contents of [index.php](public/index.php) to add additional controller search paths.
+Point the desired web server at the [public](public) directory and modify the contents of [index.php](public/index.php) to add additional controller search paths.

 ## Run